EricGaona/Catchmoji/README.md

 ## Design
 For this project, design began once we had a rough idea of what kind of game we wanted to create.
 Once we decided how we were going to implement it, we then designed the site around the game.

+- ### User Stories
+    - As a user I can play the game as soon as I enter the home page so that I get to celebrate National Emoji Day in a fun way.

 - ### Wireframe
 <img src="assets/images/wireframe.png" alt="Screenshot of wireframe for project">
 This was the basic structure and layout of our website when we were first designing it.
 This does not represent the final product as things changed during development, however it has been updated as we planned.
 This wireframe is what we intended the site to look like if it had been built with javascript.